kdrendel99/Pizza-Parlor/README.md

 Describe: toppingsPrice();
 Test: "It increases the current price of the pizza by $.25 for each topping added."
 Expect(toppingsPrice(1)).toEqual(10.25);
+**Note: Base Price of pizza is $10.

 Describe: extrasPrice();
 Test: "It increases the current price of the pizza by $1 for each topping added."
 Expect(extrasPrice(1)).toEqual(11.00);
+**Note: Base Price of pizza is $10.

+Describe: finalCost():
+Test: "It will calculate the final cost of the pizza by running the two previous functions back to back."
+Expect(finalCost(toppingsPrice,extrasPrice)).toEqual(11.25);
+**Note: the number above is based on the previous tests.

 ## License
 _MIT License_